kristipatishivani/VLSI-LAB-EXP-3/README.md

 ![image](https://github.com/kristipatishivani/VLSI-LAB-EXP-3/assets/161432255/12637e2a-c11f-4143-a475-e45bb29443a6)

 Result:
-       Hence the 2 bit multiplier and 4 bit multiplier are simulated and synthesised using Xilinx ISE.
+       Hence the 2 bit multiplier and 4 bit multiplier are simulated and synthesised using Vivado 2023.2.